Cyphrme/Style/styleGuide.md

     if(true){ return true; }

-Wrong:
+Acceptible:

     if(true)
     {
     	return true;
     }
     else
     {
     	return false;
     }

-Also Wrong:
+Acceptible:

     if(thatIsTrue
     	&& thisIsTrue
     	|| thisAndThat)
     {
         return true;
     }else{
     	return false;
     }

 ###Naming and Casing
 Avoid underscores and dashes.
 Underscores are only permitted when writing in all uppercase or the language is case insensitive (like PL SQL).
 Never use dashes unless absolutely necessary.

-Never reuse a name with different casing.
-All things should be uniquely named discounting casing.
+Never reuse names, even when cased differently.
+All things should be uniquely regardless of case.

 Wrong: